Jumee-LDN/wdi-project-3/README.md

 | Tuesday, Wednesday (**1.5 days**) | Client side work.
 Style / Scss. |
 | Monday, Thursday (**1.5 days**) | Extra features, Bug fixing, Testing, Git, Deployment |

+The team planned the structure and the approach of the application together.
+The each team member were assigned a model and routes to create to start with.
+I was in charge of Gallery model and routes.
+When the initial setups were done, the members were free to handle more tasks based on the project management plan on Trello.

 #### Challenges

 ![image width="200"](./src/assets/readmes/trello.gif)